garfix/richard/docs/remarks.md

     { "syn": "noun(E1, T1) -> proper_noun(E1) proper_noun(E1)", "sem": lambda proper_noun1, proper_noun2: [('resolve_name', proper_noun1 + " " + proper_noun2, E1)] },
     { "syn": "proper_noun(E1) -> token(E1)", "sem": lambda token: token },
-    { "syn": "proper_noun(E1) -> 'sulfide'", "sem": lambda: 'sulfide', "inf": [("sulfide", e1, 'true')],},
+    { "syn": "proper_noun(E1) -> 'sulfide'", "sem": lambda: 'sulfide', "dialog": [("sulfide", e1, 'true')],},

 That is: "ferrous sulfide" consists of two proper nouns.
 The first is free-form.
 The second is from a fixed group, and implies a certain type.
-That the second name is "sulfide" implies ("inf") that this entity is a sulfide.
+That the second name is "sulfide" implies ("dialog") that this entity is a sulfide.

 ## 2024-10-20